kubestash/docs/docs/guides/volumesnapshot/statefulset/index.md

 Notice the `STATUS` field.
 It indicates that the respective PV has been provisioned and initialized from the respective VolumeSnapshot by CSI driver and the PVC has been bound with the PV.

 >The [volumeBindingMode](https://kubernetes.io/docs/concepts/storage/storage-classes/#volume-binding-mode) field controls when volume binding and dynamic provisioning should occur.
 Kubernetes allows `Immediate` and `WaitForFirstConsumer` modes for binding volumes.
 The `Immediate` mode indicates that volume binding and dynamic provisioning occurs once the PVC is created and `WaitForFirstConsumer` mode indicates that volume binding and provisioning does not occur until a pod is created that uses this PVC.
 By default `volumeBindingMode` is `Immediate`.

->If you use `volumeBindingMode: WaitForFirstConsumer`, respective PVC will be initialized from respective VolumeSnapshot after you create a workload with that PVC.
-In this case, KubeStash will mark the restore session as completed with phase `Unknown`.

 **Verify Restored Data :**